empathicqubit/vscode-cc65-debugger/README.md

 } blah;
 ```

 Also, do not name your typedefs differently than your struct.
-I have not tested it but I assume it will break.
+It hasn't been tested it but I assume it will break.

 ## What works